lily-es/BlackjackTest/README.md

 # BlackjackTest
 Blackjack simulator

-Build with JDK 12 and JUnit5 for tests
+Needs JDK 12 and maven

+Run project by running either run.sh or run.bat, with path to input file as an optional argument.

+Test project with mvn test

 Input file is a **single** line, containing a comma-separated list in the following format:
 CA, D4, H7, SJ, C10, DK, DQ, ... (spaces after the comma are optional)